- Powerful, smooth acceleration

-A 125-kilowatt (170-horsepower) electric motor allows the i3 to accelerate swiftly and smoothly from a stop.
+A 125-kilowatt (170-hp) electric motor allows the i3 to accelerate swiftly and smoothly from a stop.
 The truly distinctive feature, however, is the strong regenerative braking (up to 50 kW) that permits the i3 to be driven largely by modulating the accelerator only—touching the brake pedal is really only necessary when full stopping power is needed.
 The strong regen distinguishes the electric BMW from electric cars tuned to mimic the behavior of conventional cars with automatic transmissions, complete with idle creep.
 It's easy to get used to; once learned, many drivers will never want to go back.

 The i3 is rated as the single most energy-efficient electric car sold in the U.S. The battery version earns a rating of 124 MPGe, the highest of any electric car tested.
 (The Mile Per Gallon Equivalent unit, or MPGe, measures the distance that a car can cover electrically on the same amount of energy that's contained in one gallon of gasoline.)